16

 systemctl --user status xdg-desktop-portal.service

-Service status xdg-desktop-portal.service should be green: "active (running)".
-Warnings of the type "Failed to load RealtimeKit property: GDBus.Error:org.freedesktop.DBus.Error.ServiceUnknown: The name org.freedesktop.RealtimeKit1 was not provided by any .service files " and "No skeleton to export" does not affect the operation of the xdg-desktop-portal.service service; these messages should be ignored.
+Service status xdg-desktop-portal.service should be green -"active (running)".
+Warnings like "Failed to load RealtimeKit property: GDBus.Error:org.freedesktop.DBus.Error.ServiceUnknown: The name org.freedesktop.RealtimeKit1 was not provided by any .service files" and "No skeleton to export" do not affect the operation of the xdg-desktop-portal.service service; we ignore these messages.

-The component interacts with the system and Flatpak/Snap using the DBUS protocol.
+The component communicates with the system and Flatpak/Snap using the DBus protocol.

-If the interaction with the OS from the SNAP packages, Flatpak is not required.
-You can remove these packages
+If interaction with the OS is from snap packages, flatpak is not required. you can remove the specified packages

 sudo apt purge xdg-desktop-portal xdg-desktop-portal-gtk